-- i plan to never travel through the USA again

-- both sensors and bio are still new and are very much works in progress
+- both sensors and bio have been around for a while now. we intend to go back and rework these a bit based on our experience. still works in progress

 - for sensors

 - a new sensorsd with a hetero config file

-- sensors driven by userland

 - new sensor types and drivers for new hw

-- for bio - add support to other RAID cards: mpt, mfi, ciss for starters - S.M.A.R.T. support for physical disks so we can predict failure - convince more vendors to give us docs - a list of other associated things too long to display here thx pls help beck is pimping gear, find him if you want to help
+- for bio - add support to other RAID cards: mpi(4), gdt(4), ips(4) - S.M.A.R.T. support for physical disks so we can predict failure - convince vendors to give us docs

-- marco, krw, pascoe, deraadt for putting up with my stupid questions - marco and deraadt for giving me the freedom to play around with this stuff - donators for giving me toys to play with - bsdcan for flying me out here
+- marco, krw, pascoe, deraadt for putting up with my stupid questions - marco and deraadt for giving me the freedom to play around with this stuff - donators for giving me toys to play with - grange, for being so talented